afmdiazh/Chess-Dot-Py/README.md

 - Double clicking the player's avatar will open their Chess.com profile in the browser.

-- Pressing "Reload" will reload the player's profile.
+- Pressing "Reload" or F5 will reload the player's profile.

 - Pressing clear will clear the whole section.

 ### Leaderboard

-To load the leaderboard data, head to the Leaderboard tab and press "Update".
+To load the leaderboard data, head to the Leaderboard tab and press "Update" or F5.
 After that, it will take a few moments to download all the leaderboard information and a bit more to download the profile pictures in the background.

 - Double clicking any player will open a menu to search and view the player's history directly.